-Whether you’re looking for busy beach resorts, an adrenaline-fuelled water sports holiday or a deserted stretch of sand, keep reading to discover South America Backpacker’s favourite Colombian beaches!
+Whether you’re looking for bustling beach resorts, an adrenaline-fuelled water sports holiday or a deserted stretch of sand, you’re sure to find somewhere that delivers.
+Keep reading to discover the best beaches in Colombia!

 1. Palomino Beach

 - Best for: Relaxing, surfing and beach clubs

 After taking on the challenging Lost City Trek through the Sierra Nevada mountains, staying a few days by Colombia’s Caribbean Coast is a true act of self-love.
 Palomino is the perfect place to recoup some energy, with little to do aside from sipping on Coco Locos or lounging on the sand.